Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper investigates why authors and maintainers of PyPI libraries choose to link---or not link---their packages to code repositories and donation platforms.
-We identified a diverse range of motivations and barriers by analyzing a large-scale dataset of more than 1400 open-ended survey responses with a LLM-based topic modeling pipeline.
-Maintainers link repositories to promote transparency, collaboration and trust, while omissions stem from oversight, limited awareness, or perceived irrelevance.
-Donation platform links are meant to support open-source work or signal the possibility of financial contributions, yet they remain rare due to skepticism, uncertainty, technical friction, or organizational constraints.
-Our findings highlight opportunities to improve PyPI’s metadata practices through clearer guidance during package publication, and automated checks for outdated or missing links.
-Better metadata completeness could improve security assessments by enabling better monitoring of maintenance activities, while also supporting sustainability through increased visibility of funding options.
-We further show that LLaMA~3.3~70B can effectively extract high-quality topics from short-text survey answers, offering a scalable alternative to manual coding.
-The consistency of topics across 30 runs, together with the moderate agreement among \numRaters expert raters on topic quality, confirms the strength of our approach.
+This paper investigated the factors associated with notable metadata practices in PyPI libraries, specifically missing, outdated, and platform-dominated links to code repositories and donation platforms.
+Based on 1,776 open-ended survey responses, analyzed using an LLM-based topic modeling pipeline, we identified a diverse set of factors characterizing these practices.
+Our findings show that repository links are often missing due to oversight, lack of awareness, or perceived irrelevance, while platform dominance is shaped by ideological, technical, and organizational considerations.
+Similarly, donation platform links remain sparse due to skepticism, limited perceived benefit, and usability barriers, and are frequently placed on GitHub rather than PyPI for visibility reasons.
+Taken together, these findings highlight concrete opportunities to improve PyPI’s metadata practices.
+In particular, clearer guidance during package publication, improved usability of metadata interfaces, and automated checks for outdated or missing links could help increase metadata completeness.
+This, in turn, can strengthen security assessments by enabling better monitoring of maintenance activities, while also supporting OSS sustainability through increased visibility of funding options.
+Beyond these empirical insights, we demonstrated that LLM-based topic modeling using LLaMA~3.3~70B can serve as a reliable and scalable approach for analyzing large-scale qualitative data in software engineering.
+Our evaluation shows high robustness measured by similarity metrics (Jaccard 0.84, cosine 0.92) and generally high-quality topics (77--78\% meeting all criteria), with moderate agreement among human raters ($\kappa \approx 0.55$), supporting the use of such methods as practical alternative to manual qualitative analysis.

-Future work could explore more targeted participant-selection strategies to obtain deeper insights into specific maintainer groups.
+Future work should employ purposive or stratified sampling and more targeted participant selection strategies to capture more diverse maintainer profiles and obtain deeper insights into specific maintainer groups~\cite{baltes2022sampling}.
 In addition, investigating semantic filtering techniques offers a promising direction for reducing noise in the input dataset.
 Finally, research could examine platform-level interventions on PyPI to assess how they influence authors’ and maintainers’ behavior in adding and updating repository and donation platform links.